exercism/website-copy/tracks/haskell/exercises/leap/mentoring.md

     | otherwise = False
   ```

-  since nothing is gained from the use of guards here.
+  ... as nothing is gained from the use of guards here.
 Some variations with
   fewer than one guard per criterium have defensible goals, e.g. wanting to
   avoid literal `True` and `False`: